Skip to main content

 Cost: Free

-Offered by NYU’s Tandon School of Engineering, this three-week program equips students with knowledge of the fundamentals of cybersecurity and computer science.
-Students will explore a variety of topics over the course of the program, including “white-hat” hacking, cryptography, steganography, digital forensics, privacy, and data usage.
+Offered by NYU’s Tandon School of Engineering, this four-week program equips students with the fundamentals of cybersecurity and computer science.
+CS4CS participants explore a variety of topics throughout the program, including “white-hat” hacking, cryptography, steganography, digital forensics, privacy, and data usage.

-This free program is open to New York City residents in grades 9-12.
+This free program is open to New York City residents in the 10th and 11th grades.

 6. Apollo Theater Academy Technical Stage Production Internship